deNBI/cloud-user-docs/wiki/Concept/openstack.md

 Glance adds many enhancements to existing legacy infrastructures.
 For example, if integrated with VMware, Glance introduces advanced features to the vSphere family such as vMotion, high availability and dynamic resource scheduling (DRS). vMotion is the live migration of a running VM, from one physical server to another, without service interruption.
 Thus, it enables a dynamic and automated self-optimizing datacenter, allowing hardware maintenance for the underperforming servers without downtimes.

 Other OpenStack modules that need to interact with Images, for example Heat, must communicate with the images metadata through Glance.
 Also, Nova can present information about the images, and configure a variation on an image to produce an instance.
-However, Glance is the only module that can add, delete, share, or duplicate images.[53]
+However, Glance is the only module that can add, delete, share, or duplicate images.

 ### Object Storage (Swift)